airbytehq/airbyte/docs/operator-guides/configuring-airbyte-db.md

 DATABASE_PORT=3000
 DATABASE_DB=postgres

-# Set to 1 to use a database for config storage
-USE_CONFIG_DATABASE=1

 # Variables for the config database
 # By default, the Config Database is the same as the Job Database.
 # Uncomment the following variables if a different Config Database is needed.